CorentinChanet/challenge-collecting-data/README.md

 <h2> Description </h2>

 Our program will scrape a real estate website ([Immoweb](https://www.immoweb.be/en)) for data about houses and apartments in Belgium.
-Once the information is fetched it will be cleaned and stored in a csv file.
+Once the information is fetched it will be cleaned and stored in a CSV file.

-<h3> Installation </h3>
+<h2> Installation </h2>

 1. Clone the repo
 2. Install the required libraries